Oundle School: SciTec

-Day house

-Old Oundelians
+Notable alumni

 Former pupils are known as Old Oundelians and the Old Oundelians Club (known as the OO Club) was founded in 1883.

-Alumni of the school include Professor Maxwell Hutchinson, Past President of the Royal Institute of British Architects, Supreme Court Justices of the United Kingdom David Richards, and David Kitchin, rock musician Bruce Dickinson, England rugby players (and twins) Tom Curry and Ben Curry, architect Christopher Alexander, celebrated feminist campaigner, researcher and writer Caroline Criado-Perez and evolutionary biologist and science writer Richard Dawkins.
+Former pupils of the school include Professor Maxwell Hutchinson, Past President of the Royal Institute of British Architects, Supreme Court Justices of the United Kingdom David Richards, and David Kitchin, evolutionary biologist and science writer Richard Dawkins, rock musician Bruce Dickinson, England rugby players (and twins) Tom and Ben Curry, architect Christopher Alexander, and feminist campaigner, researcher and writer Caroline Criado-Perez.

 Victoria Cross winners

-Three Old Oundelians were awarded the Victoria Cross for actions during the First World War:
+Three Old Oundelians were awarded the Victoria Cross for valour in the presence of the enemy during the First World War: